Senate strikes deal on how to advance spending agreement

 Senate Majority Leader Charles Schumer (D-N.Y.) announced the deal Thursday morning.

-The Title 42 amendment, which would end the Trump-era policy that allows migrants to be expelled from the U.S., will be held require 51 votes to pass.
+The Title 42 amendment, which would keep alive the Trump-era policy that allows migrants to be expelled from the U.S., will require 51 votes to pass.

 Lawmakers have been itching to get out of Washington due to the winter storm hitting much of the country ahead of Christmas.

-Note: Editor’s note: This story has been corrected to reflect that Sen. Mike Lee’s (R-Utah) proposed amendment would keep Title 42 in place.
-We regret the error.